The Heart of Oksana:

 Subtitle Preparation: Lindsey Murphy

-Special thanks to Doctoral Thesis Committee members Dr. David Schildkret (chair), Dr. Kay Norton, and Brian DeMaris.
-Additional thanks to Pavlo and Larysa Hunka, Anya Bigun Beus, Anna Bigun, Hilde Hoogenboom, David Brokaw, Cathy Martin, Rick Florence, Patrick Driscoll, Sharlee Glenn, James Glenn, Devin Glenn, the ASU Melikian Center, and the ASU School of Music.
+Special thanks to Dr. David Schildkret, Dr. Kay Norton, and Brian DeMaris.
+Additional thanks to Pavlo and Larysa Hunka, Anya Beus, Anna Bigun, Hilde Hoogenboom, David Brokaw, Cathy Martin, Rick Florence, Patrick Driscoll, Sharlee Glenn, James Glenn, the Melikian Center, and the ASU School of Music.

 Melanie Holm (Oksana): “Mischievously effective” (Lincoln Journal Star).
 Ms. Holm was recently an Emerging Artist and Pre-Season Outreach Artist with Opera in the Ozarks and a featured performer with the 2019 OME New Music Festival.
 She also joined Arizona Opera as a 2018 Education Artist, singing nearly 100 performances of Hansel and Gretel (Gretel) to over 40,000 students.
 An Encouragement Award Winner at the Metropolitan Opera District Auditions and Semi-Finalist in the Phoenix Opera Southwest Vocal Competition, Melanie holds degrees from ASU (MM/Opera Performance), and the University of Nebraska-Lincoln (BM/Voice with a Dance Minor).